Personal Independence Payment

 What if my condition fluctuates?

-A descriptor will apply if you are unable to perform a task for the majority of days (ie on over half of the days of the week).
+A descriptor will apply if you are unable to complete a task on the majority of days (ie on over half the days).

 This will be considered over a 12-month period, looking back 3 months and forward 9 months.